 The NPAC SMS responds with an M-CREATE response indicating that the subscriptionAudit object was created successfully.

 The NPAC SMS sends an M-GET request to the Local SMSs to retrieve the subscription data to use for audit processing.
 The request uses the CMIP scoping and filtering options to retrieve only the subscriptionVersion objects to be audited.
+For the XML interface, QLVQ – QueryLsmsSvRequest.

 The Local SMS responds to the M-GET request by returning the subscription data that satisfies the scope and filter data.
+For the XML interface, QLVR – QueryLsmsSvReply.

 NPAC SMS performs the comparisons.